GridTools/gt4py/docs/development/ADRs/0019-Connectivities.md

 ### Conceptual definitions

-**Connectivity** or **ConnectivityField** is a mapping from indices to index.
+**Connectivity** is a mapping from indices to index.
 It covers 1-to-1 mappings, e.g. Cartesian shifts, NeighborTables (2D mappings) and dynamic Cartesian shifts.

 **NeighborConnectivity** is a 2D mapping of the N neighbors of a Location A to a Location B.